Hovercraft-Studio/oversite/server/README.md

   - True/false or (0/1) option
 - Add heartbeat component in TD (Added this in haxademic-td, but needs to send uptime ms)!
 - Vite Dashboard
+  - Design
+    - Header w/title
+    - Footer w/links
+    - QR code somewhere to launch BA app (or any link for a client app)
+    - Heartbeat flashes should be lower priority than non-heartbeat flashes. maybe just gray?
   - Store data in data objects for sorting & adding
     - Update row data on incoming store update (right now it just flashes the row)
     - Keep HTML elements instead of re-rendering each update, so we keep animations running